Revolt of Saint Titus: Venetian reaction

 News about the revolt reached Venice in early September.
 Crete being one of its major overseas possessions, the Senate considered the revolt to be a serious threat to its security, comparable to that posed by Genoa, its traditional enemy.
 Such was the concern on the issue that the authority for dealing with it passed from the Senate to the more powerful College.
 The first reaction of Venice was to attempt a reconciliation and send a delegation to Candia, expressing the hope that the colonists would again become faithful to the Republic of Venice.

 After the failure of this attempt, Venice proceeded to organize an army to suppress the revolt.
 Requests for help were sent to Pope Urban V, the doge of Genoa, Joan I of Naples, Peter I of Cyprus, Louis I of Hungary, John V Palaeologus and the Grand Master of the Knights Hospitaller in Rhodes.
 Most responded positively, expressing their support and issuing decrees that instructed their subjects to refrain from making any contact or providing any aid to the insurgents on Crete.
 The Venetian government assigned the leadership of the army it was assembling to the Veronese condottiero Luchino dal Verme.

 Illustration of a joust in the Piazza San Marco celebrating the recovery of Candia by Giuseppe Lorenzo Gatteri, 1863.

 In anticipation of the Venetian army, the insurgents had begun to argue on the best way to proceed.
 Eventually, they settled for sending a delegation to Genoa, asking for assistance and offering it control of Crete.
 However, the Genoese kept their promise of neutrality and refused to intervene, forcing the delegation to depart Genoa empty-handed.
 The Venetian expeditionary fleet sailed from Venice on April 10, carrying foot soldiers, cavalry, mine sapper, and siege engineers.
 On 7 May 1364, and before the delegation to Genoa had returned to Candia, the Venetian forces invaded Crete, landing on the beach of Palaiokastro.
 Anchoring the fleet in Fraskia, they marched east towards Candia and, facing little resistance, they succeeded in re-capturing the city on May 10.
 Marco Gradenigo the Elder and two of his counselors were executed, while most of the rebel leaders fled to the mountains.
 Having secured Candia, Venetian forces took punitive actions to discourage a future revolt.
 Rewards for the capture of the fugitive insurgents were announced, those having participated in the revolt were banished from living in any Venetian territory and their properties were confiscated.

-News of the victory reached Venice in June 1364 and was greeted with prolonged celebrations in the Piazza San Marco; as the poet Petrarch described in a letter, these included mock battles, banquets, games, races, and jousts.
+News of the victory reached Venice on 4 June 1364 and was greeted with prolonged celebrations in the Piazza San Marco; as the poet Petrarch described in a letter, these included mock battles, banquets, games, races, and jousts.
 After the revolt, a new official, the Capitaneus, was appointed in Crete with the duty of protecting the Venetian dominion against any internal or foreign enemy.